evannetwork/evannetwork.github.io/dev/hello-agent.md

       // disabled: process.env.SMART_AGENT_HELLO_DISABLED ?
 JSON.parse(process.env.SMART_AGENT_DISABLED_DISABLED) : true,
       name: 'HelloAgent',
       account: "the account/identity you have created and created the hello-world contract with",
+      contract: 'the contract hash returned in the deploy operation earlier',
       helloAPI: '[{"constant": ..... "constructor"}]'
     }
   }